asan-emirsaleh/Flye/docs/FAQ.md

 Also see [Watson and Warr paper](https://www.nature.com/articles/s41587-018-0004-z) for a discussion on the assembly quality.

-Should I use regulat or error-corrected reads?
+Should I use regular or error-corrected reads?
 ---------------------------------------------

 Flye was primarily designed and tested  using regular (uncorrected) reads, so it is always the recommended option.